Wounded Warrior Project Advises Congress on Veterans Mental Health and Other Bills

 "Suicide prevention is VA's top clinical priority, and similarly, Wounded Warrior Project's largest program investment is in mental and brain health," said Richardson.
 "No one organization – and no single agency – can fully meet veterans' needs.
 We believe that mental health treatment works and that we will find the best results by embracing an integrated and comprehensive public health approach focused on resilience and prevention.
 It will take a combination of clinical, non-clinical, and peer-to-peer community-focused efforts to start making a meaningful impact in our collective pursuits.
 We need to prevent veteran suicide, normalize the conversation about seeking mental health care, and help veterans not just survive, but thrive in their communities by helping them create lives worth living."

-WWP identified its support for the following bills, discussed before the committee:
+WWP identified its support for the following veteran policy bills, discussed before the committee:

 - S. 221 — Department of Veterans Affairs Provider Accountability Act